Overview

 Learn how contingency management works to fight addiction

-In a 2021 meta-analysis of 74 randomized clinical trials of over 10,000 patients
+In a 2021 systematic review of 61 randomized clinical trials of contingency management for drug abstinence with nearly 10,000 patients

 Source: JAMA Psychiatry.
 Contingency Management for Patients Receiving Medication for Opioid Use Disorder: A Systematic Review and Meta-analysis